ways to increase oxygen levels

 Use Supplemental Oxygen (When Necessary)

-Supplemental oxygen usually comes in the form of a portable tank or concentrator that delivers oxygen through a nasal tube or mask.
-This equipment helps ensure your body gets enough oxygen to maintain healthy tissues and prevent complications.
+Supplemental oxygen normally takes the form of a portable tank or concentrator that administers oxygen to a patient and may be delivered via nasal tube or mask.
+This device can help you have sufficient oxygen in your body to have healthy tissues and to avoid complications.

 When to Seek Medical Attention